Ftkhan717/Timmsi-Guide/Onboarding Training 0.1.md

 - When your boss is texting you leave everything and reply to them if you are clocked in.
 (Name the people whom no one can ignore)
 - Always talk in English and if someone caught talking in other languages they will be     consequences.
-- Communicate in appropriate channel and don't private message to anyone.
+- Communicate in appropriate channel and don't text private to anyone.
 In our company   there is nothing private.
-For example:

-  - If someone need assistance in learning material communicate in group Chat.
+For example: If someone need assistance in learning material communicate in group Chat.
   - If someone facing problems of any software or hardware issue discuss in Tech group.
   - If someone want to share their daily routine or want to talk about general things
   - communicate in group.
 Similarly discuss your tasks in your team channel.